Heinz Tomato Ketchup: Varieties

 In addition to manufacturing their regular tomato ketchup, they manufacture a variety made with sugar.

 In 2000, they manufactured coloured ketchup in squeezable containers appreciated by young children.
 The colours were red, green, purple, pink, orange, teal, and blue.
 These varieties were discontinued in 2006.

 In 2011 they also started manufacturing a variety with balsamic vinegar.
 This variety was discontinued in 2018.

-On June 5, 2019, (which is National Ketchup Day), Heinz and Ed Sheeran released a limited-edition ketchup officially known as Ed Sheeran × Heinz ketchup, popularly known as "Edchup".
+On June 5, 2019 (which is National Ketchup Day), Heinz and Ed Sheeran released a limited-edition ketchup officially known as Ed Sheeran × Heinz ketchup, popularly known as "Edchup".

 Saucy Sauce product line

 In April 2018, Heinz announced the release of "Mayochup", a portmanteau of mayonnaise + ketchup that is a mixture of the two sauces, because more than 500,000 users voted "yes" in a Twitter poll asking Americans if they wanted to see it in stores.
 A number of Twitter users responded that such a mixture already existed as "fry sauce" and "fancy sauce".
 The sauce arrived on US retailers' shelves in September 2018.
 It attracted some media attention in May 2019 when the phrase was revealed to mean "shit-face" in the Cree language.
 Mixtures containing mayonnaise and ketchup predate the release.

 In March 2019, after the success of their Mayochup campaign, Heinz announced the release of two new portmanteau products to celebrate the company's 150th anniversary: "Mayomust", from mayonnaise + mustard, and "Mayocue", from mayonnaise + barbecue sauce.

 In April 2019, they released "Kranch", combining ketchup + ranch dressing.
 The new sauce received a mixed reception online, with Newsweek saying that it "might seem as if Kranch is a flight of fancy from a drunken frat boy" but that some consumers were nevertheless interested.

 In January 2020, Heinz announced "Honeyracha" combining honey + sriracha, then in February announced "Mayoracha" combining mayonnaise + sriracha.

 In March 2021, they released "Tarchup" combining tartar sauce + ketchup, "Wasabioli" combining wasabi + aioli, and "Hanch" combining hot sauce + ranch dressing.
 Later in March, two more sauces were announced with "Buffaranch" combining Buffalo sauce + ranch dressing and "Sweet Ketchili" combining ketchup + sweet chili sauce.

 Mayoreo, a fake product based on this line of sauces, became an internet meme in June 2021.

-In June 2024, Heinz released "Every Sauce" combining 14 different sauces into one.
-It was only sold as a collector's item, meaning it was limited edition.
-Additionally, only 100 of the sauce was manufactured and given.
+In June 2024, Heinz released the "Every Sauce", a collector's item which contained a blend of 14 Heinz condiments.
+Only 100 bottles of the sauce were manufactured and given out through an online competition.